$1.2 Million in Hurricane Ian relief given to Collier County Public School workers - NewsBreak

 This fund was available for all CCPS workers.

-Dr. Leslie Ricciardelli, interim superintendent for Collier County public schools, told NBC2 that “some of them were bus drivers. some of them were nutrition service workers who may have lost their housing and their rent.”
+Dr. Leslie Ricciardelli, interim superintendent for Collier County public schools, told ABC7 that “some of them were bus drivers.
+Some of them were nutrition service workers who may have lost their housing and their rent.”

 Funds were brought together from a state disaster fund, private donors, and the Collier Community Foundation.